 3 reasons teens should read before writing

-AT ANY AGE, prewriting activities help your kids warm up, think about their topic, and consider the purpose and audience.
+At any age, prewriting activities help kids warm up, think about their topic, and consider the purpose and audience.
 Simply, prewriting gets them ready to write!

 When working with teens, prewriting activities guide them toward shaping and developing their essays and reports.
 Prewriting can include any or all of these:

 - Determining the direction the paper will take

 From time to time, teens will need to read differently for different assignments.
 Let’s look at three ways reading helps them prepare for writing.

 When a student is asked to summarize an article, respond to a piece of literature, or write a reflection essay on a book, she first must read the selection (not merely skim it, as she might for other assignments).
 Sometimes she’ll have a choice (“read a novel by Mark Twain”), and sometimes not (“read Huckleberry Finn”).

 If she completes the task correctly, her written response will show that she both read and understood the material.

 Before choosing a topic for an essay or research paper, it’s important to start with general background information.
 Skimming through encyclopedia articles on two or three topics should provide a good overview.
 As your student fine-tunes her choices, she can follow up by reading a few articles or books on the subject.

 - Give the student a feel for different topics.